Senior Thesis Project

-Junior year (spring): Fellows discuss topics, write prospectuses, and form faculty advisory committees with the guidance of the Gaines Center director.
+Junior year (spring): Fellows discuss topics, write prospectuses, and form faculty advisory committees with the guidance of the Gaines Center faculty

 Summer: Fellows research and begin drafting portions of their theses.
-Detailed outlines and a first installment (approximately 10-15 pages) are due in September.
+Detailed outlines are due in September.

-Senior year (fall): Fellows continue research and draft portions of their theses, meeting regularly with the Gaines Center director and in small groups for peer workshops.
+Senior year (fall): Fellows continue research and draft portions of their theses, meeting regularly with the Gaines Center faculty.
 They also consult with their faculty advisory committees regularly to discuss research and review drafts.
 By winter break, Fellows submit drafts of approximately 30 pages (or the equivalent of 3/5 of the project).

 Senior year (spring): Fellows continue drafting and workshopping portions of their theses in small groups.
 Full first drafts are due mid-semester, and final drafts and oral defenses are scheduled for April.
 A paper copy and an electronic copy of the thesis must be submitted to the Gaines Center by the end of the spring semester.